RinTanth/CSS326HotelDelLuna/README.md

 # Stored Procedures and Triggers
-- getGuestBooking(BIGINT BookingID): returns information from the given bookingID
+- getGuestBooking(BIGINT BookingID): returns booking information from the given bookingID
 - encryptPassword: automatically encrypts the password when INSERT ONTO the staff table